 10 Additional information

 For further advice on reasonable adjustments and specific advice on an employee's health, the employee could be referred to the Trust's Occupational Health provider.
+Please seek advice from the Trust HR Department.

 11 Further support